priyaisms/blog/content/blog/rethinking-history/index.md

 “Apologizing and making amends” won’t magically erase pain and suffering.
 But until we do this, America will always be haunted by the spectre of our past, and regarded as a hypocrite by our global neighbors.
 This will not just cripple our ability to manifest the promise of our country for its citizens; it will perpetuate the cycle.

-#### After all, as I’m learning more and more as I crack open these books, those that fail to study history are doomed to repeat it.
+#### After all, those that fail to study history are doomed to repeat it.

 Repentance is an ongoing process, and we shouldn’t be seeking silver bullets that will allow us to “move on”.
-In order to chart a course for what reconciliation might look like, we need to better understand the nature of our sins.
+In order to chart a course for what reconciliation, we need to better understand the nature of our sins.
 We need to weave our failures into the fabric of our historical narratives.

 #### America is based on ideals of reinvention, of always striving for better.
 We will always falter and fail.
 How best do we ensure survival and continuous improvement?
 Simple: by holding our failures up in the light, examining them side-by-side with our successes, and appreciating the reality of both.

-We need to learn to be comfortable with the mixed legacy of figures like George Washington and Thomas Jefferson: we can lament that they were slave-owners till their deaths while also being proud of the indelible torch of freedom and liberty they thrust forward.
+We need to learn to be comfortable with the mixed legacy of figures like George Washington and Thomas Jefferson: we can lament that they were slave-owners till their deaths while also being proud of the indelible torches of freedom and liberty they thrust forward.

 Or take Woodrow Wilson.
 The man was a bonafide racist - amongst many examples I could pull from here, no Black Civil War veterans were permitted to attend the 50th anniversary memorial celebrations of the Battle of Gettysburg during his presidential tenure - but his leadership after World War One heralded a new global era of self-representation and democracy.